Tsadoq/kompy/README.md

 - **Upload Activities to Komoot**: Upload your activities to Komoot from GPX, FIT files.
 - **Download Tours from Komoot**: Download your tours from Komoot
 - **Change Activities on Komoot**: Change activity type or name of your existing activity on Komoot
+- **Delete Activities on Komoot**: Delete your existing activity on Komoot

 ## Installation